ranjithreddy55/prompt-engineering/README.md

 Sentiment: Neutral

 Now classify:

 Text: "The camera quality is excellent."

-This approach is useful when a task requires more precise formatting or behavior.
+Few-shot prompting is useful when the task requires a specific format or behavior.

-##4.
-Open-Ended Prompting
+4. Open-Ended Prompting

-Open-ended prompts allow the model to generate flexible responses.
+Open-ended prompts allow the LLM to generate flexible responses without restricting the answer to predefined options.

-Typical applications include:
+Examples include:

 Creative writing

+Story generation

 Brainstorming

-Explanation
+Explanations

 Summarization

 Content generation

-Research assistance
+Question answering

+Example:

+Write a short story about a student who discovers an ancient technology.

-##5.
-Closed-Ended Prompting
+5. Closed-Ended Prompting

-Closed-ended prompts constrain the model's response to a predefined format or set of choices.
+Closed-ended prompting restricts the model's response to a specific format, category, or set of choices.

-Typical applications include:
+Example:

+Is the following statement true or false?

+"Python is a programming language."

+Answer only with True or False.

+This approach is useful for:

 Classification

+Binary decisions

 Sentiment analysis

-Binary decisions
+Multiple-choice questions

 Information extraction

+📝 Prompt Templates

+Prompt templates allow reusable instructions to be created for different tasks.

+Instead of writing a complete prompt every time, variables can be inserted into a predefined structure.

+Example:

+You are an expert in {topic}.

+Explain {concept} in simple terms for a {audience} audience.

+This makes prompts easier to reuse, maintain, and modify.

+The repository contains examples demonstrating prompt template usage.

-#🌍 Multilingual Story Generation
+🌍 Multilingual Story Generation

-The repository includes a multilingual story generation example.

-The story generator demonstrates how prompts can be structured to generate narratives in different languages while specifying requirements such as:
+The project includes a multilingual story-generation example demonstrating how prompts can be used to generate stories in different languages.

+The prompt can be structured around parameters such as:

+Language

 Story theme

 Characters

-Language

 Tone